-The IIC's 2013-2016 projects cut across a variety of development challenges in India, from energy to education to urban development to jobs training.
+IIC's projects cut across a variety of development challenges in India.

 In partnership with Central Electronics Limited (CEL), a Government of India-owned corporation under the Ministry of Science & Technology, an IIC team expanded the use of solar technologies to promote green electrification across India.
 The team implemented village-level solar powered micro-grids and metering technologies to fashion a workable renewable energy solution for rural environments.
 The team also developed standards for renewable energy use in green-field cities, akin to LEED standards.
 Learn more about the IIC-CEL project via Twitter.